Edinburgh-Genome-Foundry/HowTo/IT/renew_letsencrypt_certificates.md

-# Renew letsencrypt certificates on a machine
+# Create / renew letsencrypt certificates on a machine

 ### Installing certbot